 DISCUSSION: Although Friday is not really "Erev Pesach," in certain respects we act as if it really is "Erev Pesach."
-This is done in order to avoid confusion in subsequent years, when Erev Pesach does not fall on Shabbos.
-Thus any chametz which will not be consumed before Pesach is burned or sold(1) no later than 12:12 p.m.(2), (All times are for Cleveland Heights, Ohio.
-Consult your local Rav for the appropriate time in your city), the time that would have been the deadline had this day truly been Erev Pesach.(3)
+This is done in order to avoid confusion in subsequent years when Erev Pesach does not fall on Shabbos.
+Thus any chametz which will not be consumed before Pesach is burned or sold(1) no later than 11:34 p.m.,(2) the time that would have been the deadline had this day truly been Erev Pesach(.3)

 But concerning other halachos we do not treat Friday as Erev Pesach.
+Thus:

-Thus: The paragraphs usually omitted from Shacharis on Erev Pesach are recited on Friday.
+- 1. The paragraphs usually omitted from Shacharis on Erev Pesach are recited on Friday. - 2.
 Kol Chamira, which is a statement that nullifies all of our chametz and is normally recited when the chametz is burned, is not recited this year on Friday.
-Instead, it is recited on Shabbos morning after the last remnants of chametz are gone.

-The special Erev Pesach restrictions that apply to taking a haircut and doing laundry after midday, do not apply on Friday(4).
+Instead, it is recited on Shabbos morning after the last remnants of chametz are gone. - 3.
+The special Erev Pesach restrictions that apply to taking a haircut and doing laundry after midday, do not apply on Friday(4). - 4.
 Dishes may be kashered until the onset of Shabbos.